 ARTICLE 38. – BULLETIN BOARDS

-38.1 The OCEA may use the bulletin boards located at Plant 1 and Plant 2, which are designated for use by employee groups to post notices to District employees, provided that: (a) no controversial matter which is critical of or derogatory to the District, its employees, officers or Directors may be posted; (b) nothing posted by the District may be removed; (c) the OCEA shall remove its notices after a reasonable length of time; and (d) only a reasonable number of notices shall be posted.
+38.1 The OCEA may use the bulletin boards located at Plant 1 and Plant 2, which are designated for use by employee groups to post notices to OC San employees, provided that: (a) no controversial matter which is critical of or derogatory to OC San, its employees, officers or Directors may be posted; (b) nothing posted by OC San may be removed; (c) the OCEA shall remove its notices after a reasonable length of time; and (d) only a reasonable number of notices shall be posted.

 ARTICLE 39. - RELEASE TIME FOR MEET AND CONFER SESSIONS